 I didn’t mind the changes in race, relationship dynamics, or even iconic character traits from the original.
 I didn’t mind that it was still cheesy with a 2017 twist, adding just a little more edge (where people die or need to ”kill” as opposed to “destroy”), and a little more profanity.
 I did mind some missed opportunities though.
 I would have like to have seen better fighting sequences.
-In the original show I liked when the cast could display their athleticism and take on the bad guys unmorphed.
+In the original show I liked when the cast could display their athleticism and take on the bad guys while being unmorphed.
 You had gymnasts and legitimate martial artists that could pull this off with much success.
-I also thought that they didn’t spend enough time morphed.
-And then their Zords in the day and age of cinematic Transformers left much to be desired.
+I also thought that they didn’t spend enough as actual power rangers.
+Their Zords also left much to be desired and was underwhelming for me.
+In this day and age of cinematic Transformers, you have to step up your game.
 I even think they gave a nod to those films in this movie if my memory serves me right.
-That part was just a bit underwhelming for me.

-But it’s not the worse start if they’re going to do this thing.
-In general the characters are likeable and I think Brian Cranston as Zordon gave that character the upgrade he deserved.
+But it’s not the worst start if they’re going to do this thing.
+In general the characters are likable and I think Brian Cranston as Zordon was great.
 I do think the actresses for Kimberly and Trini favor each other a lot.
 There were times I was trying to figure out which one was on screen.